ExcitedSpider/Coq-QECC/README.md

 ## Structure Description

 There are two packages in the project.
-- barebone.
-Barebone is the initial attempt to formalize stabilizer using a from-scratch style.
+- theoreis-legacy.
+It is the initial attempt to formalize stabilizer using a from-scratch style.
 Only quantumLib is used in the project.
-- mathcomp.
-As the name suggests, we later did the formalization again using mathcomp and ssreflect, quantum-lib.
+- theories.
+We later did the formalization again using mathcomp and ssreflect, quantum-lib.
 ```
 .
-├── barebone
-│   ├── ExtraSpecs.v # extra properties
-│   ├── Group.v # from-scratch group definition
-│   ├── PauliList.v # Coq.List based n-qubit pauli string
-│   ├── PauliString.v # Coq.Vector-based n-qubit pauli string
-│   ├── Pauli.v # inductively defined 1-qubit pauli operator
-│   ├── Stablizer.v # quantum stabilizer theory
-│   └── dune
-├── mathcomp
+├── theoreis
 │   ├── PauliGroup.v # Pauli group definition based on math-comp
 │   ├── Action.v # definitions of group actions
 │   ├── Stabilizer.v # quantum stabilizer theory